MTstateIntroStats/IntroStatTextbook/docs/index.md

 3. Use RStudio through an MSU [virtual machine](https://studentlabs.montana.edu/remotelabs/howto.html).

 4. Use RStudio in an MSU on-campus computer lab.

+View this [tutorial video on installing R and RStudio](https://greenwood-stat.shinyapps.io/InstallDemo/) if you would like additional installation instructions.

 ### Installing `catstats` {-}